- Was elected Governor of Hawaii in 2010

 When Senator Barack Obama ran for U.S. President in 2008, Abercrombie was honorary chair of the Hawaii Obama Campaign.

 In early 2009 Abercrombie announced that he planned to run for the office of Hawaii Governor in 2010.
-In that election, he defeated Republican opponent James Aiona by a margin of 57.8 percent to
+In that election, he defeated Republican opponent James Aiona by a margin of 57.8 percent to 40.8 percent.

 To view some significant highlights of Abercrombie’s legislative voting record in the House of Representatives, click here.